angular/angular/aio/content/guide/i18n-optional-manage-marked-text.md

 <code-example header="messages.fr.xlf.html" path="i18n/doc-files/messages.fr.xlf.html" region="custom-id"></code-example>

 If you change the text, the extractor does not change the ID.
-As a result, you don't have to take the extra step to update the translation.
+As a result, you do not have to take the extra step to update the translation.
 The drawback of using custom IDs is that if you change the text, your translation may be out-of-sync with the newly changed source text.

 #### Use a custom ID with a description